Robin Bonanno

 Robin Bonanno (born August 4, 1962 in Nutley, New Jersey) is an American race car driver with extensive experience in a variety of Sports Car and Stock Car sanctioned racing events.
-Robin was born in New Jersey then later moved to Florida in 1998 where she met Amos Johnson who is a five-time winner of the Rolex 24 At Daytona.
+Bonanno was born in New Jersey then later moved to Florida in 1998 where she met Amos Johnson, who is a five-time winner of the Rolex 24 At Daytona.
 Johnson coached Bonanno through her early years behind the wheel, helping her to hone her racing skills.

-Robin began racing in 2000 when she joined the Ferrari Club of America and brought her Ferrari to tracks such as Sebring International Raceway, Homestead-Miami Speedway and Moroso Motorsports Park.
-Robin began her professional racing career with the Sports Car Club of America and over the course of fifteen years has won five SCCA DSR road course championships in the Central Florida region.
-She has competed in The ARCA Menards Series driving the #10 car for Fast Track Racing.
+Bonanno began racing in 2000 when she joined the Ferrari Club of America and brought her Ferrari to tracks such as Sebring International Raceway, Homestead-Miami Speedway and Moroso Motorsports Park.
+Bonanno began her professional racing career with the Sports Car Club of America and over the course of fifteen years has won five SCCA DSR road course championships in the Central Florida region.
+She has competed in The ARCA Menards Series driving the No. 10 car for Fast Track Racing.

-From 2000 to 2003 Robin also raced a Triumph Spitfire in G Production of the SCCA.
+From 2000 to 2003, Bonanno also raced a Triumph Spitfire in G Production of the SCCA.
 Bonanno obtained her racing license in September 2003 through Panoz Racing School at Sebring International Raceway.
-Robin also made her television debut at the Panoz Racing school during the filming of My Classic Car in September 2003.
-Later, Robin transferred to the British made Radical in D Sports Racing.
+Bonanno also made her television debut at the Panoz Racing school during the filming of My Classic Car in September 2003.
+Later, Bonanno transferred to the British made Radical in D Sports Racing.

-In December 2010, she competed in the Richard Petty Drivers Search III where she competed in several competitions including karts, midgets, short track, stock car, road course stock car, and Dodge Vipers.
-In addition, Robin ended up finishing in a Sprint Cup car at Charlotte Motor Speedway.
+In December 2010, Bonanno competed in the Richard Petty Drivers Search III where she competed in several competitions including karts, midgets, short track, stock car, road course stock car, and Dodge Vipers.
+In addition, Bonanno ended up finishing in a Sprint Cup car at Charlotte Motor Speedway.

-In April 2011, Robin went on to train in stock cars for the ARCA Menards Series, spending many practice hours at Rockingham Motor Speedway and the BMW Performance Driving School.
+In April 2011, Bonanno went on to train in stock cars for the ARCA Menards Series, spending many practice hours at Rockingham Motor Speedway and the BMW Performance Driving School.

-On May 22, 2011, Robin made her ARCA debut at New Jersey Motorsports Park competing in a road course event.
+On May 22, 2011, Bonanno made her ARCA debut at New Jersey Motorsports Park competing in a road course event.
 She started 30th and finished, 24th completing the entire 67 lap race.

-Throughout Robins career, she had competed in over 100 SCCA sanctioned races including 57 podium finishes and 31 first-place finishes at race tracks including Daytona International Speedway and Sebring International Speedway.
+Throughout Bonanno's career, she had competed in over 100 SCCA sanctioned races including 57 podium finishes and 31 first-place finishes at race tracks including Daytona International Speedway and Sebring International Speedway.